-In our study, participants located the music player app during the training step (see Section \ref{sec:procedure}), thereby eliminating the need for a search step during the main tasks.
-While this minimised search time and reduced variance in completion data, as longer searches could be mistaken for slower gaze input, this choice may not reflect real-world scenarios, where locating targets affects performance.
 Although participants in our experiment did not face obstacles typical of real-world settings, conducting the study in a corridor may have introduced partially controllable, yet unpredictable, factors.
 For example, distractions such as people passing through or interacting with the experimenter could momentarily disrupt concentration; however, no such incidents occurred, and we were prepared to repeat any trials that were notably disrupted if necessary.
 We intentionally chose an indoor environment with minimal distractions to evaluate the performance of pairing the techniques in isolation, yet this may not fully reflect the wide range of real-world contexts where gaze interaction can be used, such as outdoor environments, crowded spaces, or varying lighting conditions.
 While these contextual factors can be investigated, in our experiment, we controlled them to mitigate the effects of confounding variables on results, while still ensuring that the study was conducted under natural usage conditions to maximise the relevance and applicability of our findings.

+\revision{We conducted the study on an iPhone X, released in 2017.
+Since pairing gaze techniques required running multiple threads concurrently to detect inputs via Dispatch Queues, this may have introduced additional computational load due to the hardware's age.
+While we did not explicitly monitor CPU usage or latency, we did not observe any latency or delays during the pilot testing and the experiment, nor was it reported as such by participants.
+While performance may vary across newer mobile devices, in our study, all paired techniques were evaluated under identical hardware and software conditions in the same controlled environment.
+Thus, any performance limitations are expected to have affected all techniques equally.}

 Finally, our results are based on tracking data from the Eyedid library on mobile devices.
 While accuracy may vary with other software, our focus was on the conceptual understanding of user interfaces, specifically, how participants perceive paired gaze input techniques.
 Prior work suggests that tracking quality is influenced more by individual user differences than by the tracker or lighting~\citep{10.1145/3025453.3025599}.